 If you don’t have a ticket yet please contact: Miss Araceli Andersen 40480096

-Filipino are ecstatic to see the result in few hours if the 16 year old Jessica Sanchez who’s mother is a Filipina from Bataan, Philippines will win the Season 11 American Idol.
+Filipinos are ecstatic to see the result if the 16 year old Jessica Sanchez who’s mother is a Filipina from Bataan, Philippines will win the Season 11 American Idol.

-It so funny to read all the comments in Facebook and the AI website both from the Americans and the Filipinos which sometimes fans are so irrational and so caught up in the heat of the contest.
-Sometimes I think the FIlipinos who really loves seing a filipino to win the American Idol floods all the videos of other contestants and sometimes speaking in tagalog which irritates the non filipinos as the thread is in English.
+It so funny to read all the comments in Facebook and the American Idol website both from the Americans and the Filipinos which sometimes fans are so irrational and so caught up in the heat of the contest.
+Sometimes I think the FIlipinos loves seing a filipino to win the American Idol are not playing fair instead of promoting or buying Jessica’s songs they floods all the videos of other contestants and sometimes speaking in tagalog which irritates the non filipinos as the thread is in English.

-I like Jessica Sanchez because I like the way she sing it comes from the heart like this version of “I Don’t wanna miss a thing” some expect her to sing like Regine Velasquez who is known belter but I like Jessica’s rendition it’s more natural and to sing it in front of Steven Tyler was so amazing.
-A lot of non Filipinos or Americans don’t her as they say she is boring and don’t have any audience charisma like the other contestants.
-Maybe she just loves to sing and caught up in her emotions but the judges loves her and they say she’s a pro but of course everybody has different opinion and taste so we”ll see if she will go home tonight as the winner.
+I like the way Jessica Sanchez sings, it comes from the heart like her rendition of of “I Don’t wanna miss a thing” some expects her to sing like Regine Velasquez who is known belter, Jessica’s rendition is better, it’s more natural and to sing it in front of Steven Tyler was so amazing.
+Non Filipinos or Americans doesn’t like her as they say she is boring and she don’t posses any audience charisma like the other contestants.
+In my opinion, she just loves to sing and caught up in her emotions when she perform.
+The judges loves her and they say she’s a pro but of course everybody has different opinion and taste, so we”ll see and hope that she will go home tonight as the winner.

-What ever is the outcome I believe that she will become big win or lost you made us proud as FIlipina Jessica Sanchez.
+What ever is the outcome I believe that she will succeed, win or lost you made us proud as Filipina Jessica Sanchez.
 Mabuhay.

 This month the Danish Parliament has ratified the immigration rules concerning Family Reunification in Denmark.
 For the last 10 years the former goverment which is supported by right wing party has tightened the the immigration rules specially when they introduce the point system which they prioritize highly educated foreigners and those who speak the world Language for example English, German etc. by giving the highest points.
 Danish citizen who found love outside Denmark and the EU land were having a hard time getting their partner to join them i Denmark unless they will pass the exam and get enough points.